davidsaas/trustplacev3/STRIPE_IMPLEMENTATION.md

         -   `subscription_status` (TEXT, nullable - e.g., 'active', 'trialing', 'past_due', 'canceled', 'incomplete', 'incomplete_expired', 'unpaid')
         -   (Optional: Add other user profile fields as needed: `email`, `full_name` etc.)
     -   [ ] Set up Row Level Security (RLS) policies on the `profiles` table (e.g., users can only view/update their own profile).
-    -   [ ] Consider creating a database function or trigger to automatically create a profile entry when a new user signs up in `auth.users`.
+    -   [ ] **Implement** a database function or trigger to automatically create a profile entry when a new user signs up in `auth.users`.
+This ensures a profile exists when needed for Stripe operations.

 ## 2. Backend API Endpoints (Next.js API Routes)